 Talk With a Professional

 A bathroom designer or home-center employee will be able to tell you the pros and cons of each type of sink available.
-And he or she can steer you in the direction of what might work best for your space, within your budget, and in the style you’ve selected.
+And he or she can steer you in the direction of what might work best for your space, within your budget, and in the style, you’ve selected.
 The more information you collect, the better buyer you’ll be.

 Consider Storage Options

 A place to put towels, shampoo, and fingernail brush is at a premium in many bathrooms.
-Replacing the sink is a good time to decide if you need more space.
+Replacing the sink is an excellent time to decide if you need more space.
 A cabinet with a sink mounted on top serves the purpose and gives a bathroom a finished look.
 On the other hand, if your space is small, you may choose a classic pedestal style sink.
 These are always in good taste, come in many styles for any décor, and open up precious floor space.